 Students in the Professional M.S. and IMB Programs may apply to the Ph.D. program.
-These students must complete one year (two semesters) in the Professional M.S. or IMB programs before they can apply to be admitted to the Ph.D.
+These students must be enrolled for two academic semesters in the Professional M.S. or IMB programs before they can matriculate into the Ph.D.
 Program.
 Students must apply by the dates listed on the deadlines page.

 Carnegie Mellon students from outside ECE and Carnegie Mellon staff may take graduate courses in ECE, including those that can be counted toward an M.S. degree in ECE, subject to the same rules and requirements as currently exist and subject also to the availability of space in those courses.

 Graduate program applications are now being accepted.